forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**7**</sup> And they answered, that they could not tell whence it was.
 > <sup>**8**</sup> And Jesus said unto them, Neither tell I you by what authority I do these things.

+Religious leaders were against John, and did not accepted his message.
+So will be with 144k.
 ## Parable Reference to John

 > [!bible] [Matthew 21:3 - KJV](https://www.biblegateway.com/passage/?search=Matthew+21:3&version=kjv)